 They then considered a ground source heat pump system.
 Ground source heat pumps are extremely energy efficient, delivering high fuel cost savings and producing low CO₂ emissions.
-Ground source heat pumps also benefit from a generous tariff via the Government’s Renewable Heat Incentive (RHI) scheme in comparison to the tariffs available for biomass and air source heat pumps.
-The RHI offsets the additional cost of a renewable heating system compared to traditional fossil fuels, allowing homeowners to recoup a substantial income.
+Ground source heat pumps also benefit from a generous tariff via the Government’s Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding) scheme in comparison to the tariffs available for biomass and air source heat pumps.
+The RHI (this scheme has now closed) offsets the additional cost of a renewable heating system compared to traditional fossil fuels, allowing homeowners to recoup a substantial income.
 It became clear to Derry that a ground source heat pump was the greenest and most cost effective option available.

 Derry approached Kensa Heat Pumps, the UK’s number one ground source heat pump manufacturer and supplier.
 The local power company was unable to supply a three-phase connection to such a rural plot, but helpfully Kensa has a range of heat pumps with high outputs suitable for larger properties on a single phase connection, such as the 21kW Hybrid which blends refrigerants to deliver efficient space heating and hot water temperatures to 60°C.

 As this was Plumbing & Renewables Ltd’s first experience of installing a ground source heat pump, they were able to take advantage of Kensa’s MCS Umbrella Scheme.
 Effectively a ‘one-stop-shop’ for installers, under the MCS Umbrella Scheme Kensa takes responsibility for the sizing, specification and commissioning of the heat pump system.
-This allowed Derry to continue to use his preferred installer, Plumbing & Renewables Ltd to gain valuable experience and the project to receive the MCS accreditation it needed to qualify for the Government’s Renewable Heat Incentive (RHI) scheme.
+This allowed Derry to continue to use his preferred installer, Plumbing & Renewables Ltd to gain valuable experience and the project to receive the MCS accreditation it needed to qualify for the Government’s Renewable Heat Incentive (RHI: this scheme has now closed) scheme.

 Plumbing & Renewables Ltd said: